Reusable Functions

 Key aspects:

-- Tx fee (
+- The transaction fee (

 MinTxFee

-values.
-A workaround is to use a "fake" register and then box.R4[Boolean].map(r => <some expression which doesn't depend on r>)
+).
+A potential workaround for other scenarios involves using a "dummy" optional register value and applying a map operation: box.R4[Boolean].map(r => <some expression which doesn't depend on r>)

 .